MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-data-transform.md

 ## Extended example showing a series of transformations

 A *transforms* argument can be a powerful way to effect a sequence of changes on a row by row basis.
 The *transforms* argument is specified as a list of expressions.
-Given R expressions operates row-by-row (that is, the computed value of the new variable for an observation is only dependent on values of other variables for that observation), you can combine them into a single *transforms* argument, as this example demonstrates.
+Given R expressions operate row-by-row (that is, the computed value of the new variable for an observation is only dependent on values of other variables for that observation), you can combine them into a single *transforms* argument, as this example demonstrates.

 Start with a simple data frame containing a small sample of transaction data: